bheimbu/evolutionary_ecology/docs/source/section.rst

     - Alignment must be in phylip-format

-   2. Identical sequence-names
+   2. Identical sequence names

-    - Alignment must not contain identical sequence-names, this happens when sequence -names are truncated during format conversions
+    - Alignment must not contain identical sequence names, this happens when sequence names are truncated during format conversions

    3. Identical sequences